codenip-tech/docker-dev-env-for-symfony/README.md

 (feel free to update any version in `Dockerfiles` and ports in `docker-compose.yml`)

 ### Installation:
 - Run `make build` to create all containers
+- Run `make start` to spin up containers
 - Enter the PHP container with `make ssh-be`
 - Install your favourite Symfony version with `composer create-project symfony/skeleton project [version (e.g. 5.2.*)]`
 - Move the content to the root folder with `mv project/* . && mv project/.env .`.
 This is necessary since Composer won't install the project if the folder already contains data.